habitat-sh/habitat/www/source/docs/run-packages-service-groups.html.md

     hab start myorigin/myapp --group prod --peer 172.17.0.2

+> Note: The default port for listening to gossip rumors is `9634` unless specified at runtime by the initial service (through `--listen-peer` option at start up) and by any peers connecting to it through the `--peer` option.
+See `hab start --help` for more information and examples.

 The output for this new service shows that it has either formed a new ring with the service above, or joined an existing ring where the other service was a member.

     hab-sup(MN): Starting myorigin/myapp
     hab-sup(GS): Supervisor 172.17.0.3: 426f2b49-fb04-41fa-b656-f43260ab122e